Units Of Measure

 Put a Space Between Numbers and Units of Measure

-This first point might seem self-evident: you put a space between the number and the unit of measure.
+This first point may seem self-evident: you put a space between the number and the unit of measure.
 Even though it seems obvious, I'm telling you because I've seen people do it wrong, and there are also exceptions to the rule.

 Degrees and Percentages

-Plural Units of Measure
+Units of Measure in Compound Modifiers

 Should You Put a Period After Abbreviations?